LIPS-scheme/lips/README.md

 It's based on Scheme dialect and R5RS/R7RS specifications, it have extensions that make it easier to interact with JavaScript, it work in Browser and Node.js.

-The name is recursive acronym which stands for LIPS is Pretty Simple.
+The name is recursive acronym which stands for LIPS Is Pretty Simple.

 ## Demo